davidtang1006/languages-and-tools/Git/Learn Git Branching.md

 Because tags serve as such great "anchors" in the codebase 代碼庫, git has a command to describe where you are relative to the closest "anchor" (aka tag).
 And that command is called "git describe"!

-Git describe can help you get your bearings after you've moved many commits backwards or forwards in history; this can happen after <u>**you've completed a "git bisect"**</u> (a debugging search) or when sitting down at a co-worker's computer who just got back from vacation.
+Git describe can help you get your bearings after you've moved many commits backwards or forwards in history; this can happen after *you've completed a "git bisect"* (a debugging search) or when sitting down at a co-worker's computer who just got back from vacation.

 Git describe takes the form of: **_"git describe \<ref\>"_**, where "\<ref\>" is anything git can resolve into a commit.
 If you don't specify a ref, git just uses where you're checking out right now ("HEAD").